Murder of William Robinson: Investigation and trial

 The investigation soon concluded that a local Chemainus Indigenous man, Tshuanahusset, was responsible for William's murder.
 A trial quickly found Tshuanahusset guilty and sentenced him to death shortly after.
-Unfortunately for the community, Tshuanahusset's execution did not prevent another African-American settler, Giles Curtis, from being murdered.
+Tshuanahusset was executed by hanging on 24 July 1869.

 The case against Tshuanahusset was questionable at best and historians have wondered whether or not he was the actual murderer.
 Certain evidence does point to Tshuanahusset murdering William Robinson.
 A local resident, John Norton, was told by an anonymous Indigenous person fishing near his house that Tshuanahusset had killed William Robinson and the murder weapon was hidden in a box in his house.
 Furthermore, Sue Tas, a member of Tshuanahusset's tribe, claims to have been with Tshuanahusset when he murdered William Robinson and testified to this in court.

 The evidence against Tshuanahusset seems overwhelming, but there are many holes in the case against him.
 For example, the auger (allegedly belonging to Robinson) that was found in his house was 'lost' in the lake after it fell out of the Constable's canoe.
 Tshuanahusset was also the only one seriously investigated, even though there were other people who should have been strong suspects in the investigation.
-The killing of another African-American after Tshuanahusset's execution creates the possibility that Robinson's murderer struck again.
-Who truly murdered William Robinson, however, has never been identified.